gnecula/bond/docs/tutorial.rst

 Once ``start_test()`` has been called, any subsequent call to ``bond.spy`` will record the observations, which are saved at the end of the test.
+Both the test and the system-under-test can spy values.
 If the saved observations are different from the reference ones, an interactive merging session is initiated to decide whether the current observations should be the new reference ones.